MuminaB/alx_capstone_project/README.md

 It should also have links to your professional social media pages for anyone wanting to view your social media presence.

+>>>Required Tasks:

+--Design and implement a visually appealing and user-friendly website layout using HTML and CSS.
+--Include sections for an “about me”, skills, projects, and contact information.
+--Display your projects with brief descriptions, images, and links to live demos or source code repositories.
+--Implement responsive design to ensure the website looks good on different devices.
+--Add a contact form for visitors to reach out to you.
+--Validate the form inputs on the server-side to ensure they are not empty and meet any required criteria (e.g., valid email format).
+--Send an email notification to your specified email address when a form is submitted, containing the visitor’s information.
-Features and Functionality:
+--Features and Functionality:
-List the main features and functionalities of the project.
+--List the main features and functionalities of the project.
 Describe how users can interact with the application and any notable aspects or unique selling points.

 >>>> HomePage, About Page, Projects Page, Skills/Experience, Contacts Page and a footer